The Nest

 The exemption changes wildly with just a slight change in total income.

-So you must nail down your total income and take all the deductions on your income that you can also.
+So, you must nail down your total income and take all the deductions you can.

 Ensuring you take advantage of everything you can means a big difference, financially speaking, when tax time comes around.

 As a quick note to drive this point home, if you barely qualify for the exemption with an income of $58,000, you’ll get to reduce your property tax bill by 5%.
-However, if you can write off $8,000 of income and bring your combined income down to $50,000, you’ll be able to reduce that property tax year by a whopping 50%.
+However, if you can write off $8,000 of income and bring your combined income down to $50,000, you can reduce that property tax year by a whopping 50%.
 So that’s how quickly this tax break scales.

 • Basic or Enhanced School Tax Relief (STAR)